Generating Natural Language Queries for More Effective Systematic Review Screening Prioritisation: Methodology

-We investigate two LLMs to derive a natural language query from a Boolean query: ChatGPT~\cite{gozalo2023chatgpt} and Alpaca~\cite{alpaca}.
-We aim to convert the Boolean query to a natural language query that best describes the systematic review information need.
-Table \ref{table:generation_prompt} shows examples of prompts we carefully designed and the expected output.

-During our preliminary studies, we observed that the Alpaca model struggled with zero-shot conversion for all queries, often returning the original Boolean query as output.
-Figure~\ref{fig:fine-tune-alpaca} provides an overview of how we address this.
-We used ChatGPT to produce natural language queries from training examples, which were subsequently used to fine-tune the Alpaca model.
+Our task is to generate a natural language query from a Boolean query of a systematic review that best describes its information need.
+We evaluate two LLMs for this task: ChatGPT~\cite{gozalo2023chatgpt} \footnote{We used the OpenAI's GPT-3.5-turbo API with a maximum of 4,097~tokens.} and Alpaca~\cite{alpaca}. \footnote{The model was fine-tuned using the original setup of Stanford's Alpaca.} Figure~\ref{fig:architecture} shows an example consisting of a Boolean query, carefully optimized prompts for each of the two models, and four alternative generated natural language queries.
+Preliminary studies have shown that Alpaca has problems with zero-shot generation for virtually all Boolean queries, often returning the original Boolean query itself.
+We addressed this problem by fine-tuning Alpaca using pairs of Boolean queries and natural language queries generated by ChatGPT as training examples.

-To enhance the creativity of the model's response, LLMs often introduce a level of stochasticity, which is controlled by the temperature parameter $t$, with $0 \le t \le 1$)~\cite{levy-etal-2021-investigating}.
-When $t\approx 1$, the model's response becomes more diverse and creative as it explores different possibilities.
-On the other hand, when $t\approx$, the model will generate the same deterministic response across multiple inferences for a given prompt.
-In other words, the lower the temperature value, the more deterministic the model's response is.
+To adjust the ``creativity'' of an LLM, they often introduce a degree of stochasticity controlled by the so-called temperature parameter~$t$, where~$0 \leq t \leq 1$~\cite{levy-etal-2021-investigating}.
+Setting $t = 0$ causes the model to generate the same response over multiple inferences for a given prompt, whereas $t = 1$ causes the model's response to be randomly different each time.
+In other words, the lower the temperature value, the more deterministic a model's response.
+In our experiments, we investigate how the creativity of a model affects the effectiveness of screening prioritisation~(RQ4).
+Therefore, we compare the generation of a single natural language query (\textit{Single-Generation}) to generating multiple natural language queries (\textit{Multi-Generations}) by adjusting the temperature accordingly. \footnote{As Hugging Face does not allow $t=0$, we use $t=0.0001$ instead.}

-In our experiments, we are interested in how the creativity of the generation model impacts the effectiveness of the final screening prioritisation results (RQ4).
-Therefore, we investigate a setting where a single natural language query is generated for each input Boolean query (\textit{Single-Generation}), and a setting where multiple natural language queries are generated for each input Boolean query (\textit{Multi-Generations}). \textit{Single-Generation} is achieved by setting $t\approx0$\footnote{0.0001, as huggingface does not allow $t =0$ for generation models}. \textit{Multi-Generations} is achieved by setting $t=1$, and queries generated from the same input can have little to no overlap; we generate 10 queries for each Boolean query we consider.